-"Provoked" means any deliberate act by a person towards any animal done with the intent to tease, torment, abuse, assault, or otherwise cause a reaction by any animal.
+"Provoked" means any deliberate act by a person towards any animal done with the intent to tease, torment, abuse, or assault any animal.

 "Quarantine" means the isolation of an animal in an enclosure so that the animal cannot have physical contact with other animals or persons without recognized authority to be near or about the quarantined animal.